vishnu350/xbooxp/README.md

 Xboo cables are cheap and easy to build.
 You can send multiboot images of up to 256kB, and upload speed is fast.
 This program can send a 256kB multiboot image in about 8.1 - 8.5 seconds.
 With the delay setting, its a little slower.
 It also supports BURST BOOT mode.

-This program was created as a contribution towards a community that has helped me a lot, with all the guides, emulators, and stuff.
 This is an old project from 2004.
 I uploaded this to Github and Google Code to get the code out there for hackers to play with it.
 I no longer support this project.

 ## Building the xboo cable hardware